HurinHall/CI-Angular/README.md

 # CI-Angular
 ==================

-This is a test project for CodeIgniter and Angular
+This is a test project for CodeIgniter, Angular and Bootstrap